VinCam01/ML_Project_775831/README.md

   <em><small>Figure 3</small></em>
 </p>

-To solve this, we mantained the first two digits, which represents tha macro-category of the commercial activity, of each occurrences.
-Subsequently, we defined a threshold of 1000, below which all classes were grouped into a new class called 'OTHER'.
+To solve this, only the first two digits of each occurrence are taken into account, beacuse they represent tha macro-category of the commercial activity.
+Subsequently, threshold of 1000 was defined, below which all classes were grouped into a new class called 'OTHER'.

-Lastly, regarding the response variable `IvaM`, we adopted a significantly lower threshold of 250, in comparison with the independent features, due to the fact that we wanted to keep an high sensitivity in the model.
+Lastly, regarding the response variable `IvaM`, a lower threshold of 250 was adopted.
+The rationale behind the smaller size of the threshold in comparison to those employed for independent features is to ensure the maximum possible prediction of exemption codes.
 Indeed, an higher threshold would have meant fewer code-specific exemptions that the model is able to predict.

 <div align="center">
   <img src="images/ivam.png" alt="">